Ancestor Great Uncle William Morgan Stout (1938) 65 years old, according to family notes.

 Since New York Law School was officially founded in June 1891, it is possible that Bill Stout started school at Columbia College School of Law and later joined the school formed by professors who rebelled against controls imposed by the board of Columbia.
 They founded the new New York Law School which quickly became (and remains) one of the outstanding law schools in the nation.
 My mother always said that Bill Stout attended Columbia.
 Either she was confusing the New York Law School with Columbia, or he started at one school and finished at another.
 Updated May 2017, and May 2018.

 Bill Stout Makes a Life in New York

-UPDATE: May 2017 He never returned to Ohio to live.
-About 1906, he was hired by the Interboro Railroad (streetcar line) and according to his obituary he worked there for 34 years, until he retired in 1940.
+UPDATE: May 2017 Bill never returned to Ohio to live.
+About 1906, he was hired by the Interborough Railroad (streetcar line) and according to his obituary he worked there for 34 years, until he retired in 1940.